kianamcc/portal-template/README.md

 To see the template website, go to: https://synapse-portal-template.vercel.app.
 You must be signed in to your Synapse account to view certain components of the website due to some data currently not being open access.
 To learn more about access types, [go to the Open Access section](#open-access).

+## Key Terms

+1. Synapse: A collaborative platform that allows scientists to share, analyze and collaborate on research data.

+2. Sage Web Monorepo: A centralized repository containing multiple projects within the Sage ecosystem.

+3. Synapse React Client: A React Library for building Synapse-related UI.

+4. Continuous Integration and Continuous Deployment (CI/CD): The practice of automating software development processes such as building, testing, and deployment.

+5. GitHub Actions: A feature provided by GitHub that enables you to automate software workflows, such as building, testing, and deploying directly within your GitHub repository.

+6. End-to-End Testing (E2E): A testing approach designed to validate the functionality and performance of an application by simulating real user scenarios.

+7. Playwright: A testing framework developed by Microsoft that allows us to perform reliable end-to-end testing for web applications.

+8. Vercel: A platform for deploying and managing frontend applications.

 ## Getting Started

 This is a template repository so you can easily create a new repository based on this template repository.